daimahou/documentation/docs/abilities/ability-asset/index.md

 </figure>

 !!! note "AI Input"
 A target can be submitted directly to the ability using an instruction to allow AI to use abilities as well.
 Refer to the Instructions section for more information.

 ### Activation System

-The activation system is the center piece and dictates how the ability works.
+The activation system is the centerpiece and dictates how the ability works.

-The most basic activation type is the [Single activation](activation/#single), the abilities starts with an animation, applies its effects once, and then complete its execution with the end of the animation.
+The most basic activation type is the [Single activation](activation/#single), the ability starts with an animation, applies its effects once, and then completes its execution with the end of the animation.

 Other activation types are Channeled and Charged activation.